sirscriptalot/mini_model/README.md

 `::attribute` Macro for generating an accessor for the attributes hash.

-`::build` Builds a new instance of the model when given attributes.
+`::build` Converts a dataset to an array of model instances.

 `::create` Convenience for `new(attributes).create`.